 Obviously, you should choose evidence that is favorable to your position.
 For example, dramatic photos of trouble spots in your kitchen would show the judge how careless your contractor was.
 An email from her promising to complete the job on a certain date would also demonstrate what your expectations were.

-You might also affidavits from witnesses or experts.
+You might also gather affidavits from witnesses or experts.
 An affidavit is a statement by an individual, usually sworn under oath and notarized, which states certain facts.

 Nevertheless, you should ask your county clerk about the rules or procedures for having physical evidence considered by the court.
 For example, the court might require that it's submitted a certain number of days ahead of trial, or that your contractor be provided with advance copies.

 It is also common to arrive with three identical binders: One for you, one for the judge, and one for your adversary.
-The binder could also include any other documents related to the case, such as your initial complaint/claim form, and your contractor's answer.
+The binder could also include other documents related to the case, such as your initial complaint/claim form, and your contractor's answer.

 This might seem silly, but judges deal with dozens of litigants every week.
 Many are messy, or keep no records at all.
-Well-crafted trial binders send a signal that you are a responsible person – not the type of person to lie or exaggerate.
+Well-crafted trial binders send a signal that you are a responsible person, not the type to lie or exaggerate.
 These sorts of impressions count.